 On a weekly basis interns receive at a minimum:

 • Approximately 2-3 hours of supervision for outpatient psychotherapy.

 • 1 hour of individual supervision by the clinical rotation supervisor.

 • Supervision for each testing case that is assigned.

 • Regular individual and group supervision with the Director of Training.

-As of July 2018, the program has two part-time program coordinators.
+As of July, 2018, the program has a full-time program coordinator.
 The program coordinators are available to assist with intern scheduling, maintenance of records and documentation, and other administrative duties.